wshuai317/NCP_ONMF/README.md

 In order to run the program, you should to use Python 2.7.X. and install the libraries needed.

 The main program is "cluster_main.py".
 Type "python cluster_main.py method_name" to run the code.

+Note that the method "sncp1" or "sncp1c" corresponds to SNCP while "sncp2" or "sncp2c" corresponds to the NSNCP method.